ncsa/TGI_RAILS_Documentation/docs/source/architecture.rst

 Specialized Nodes
 ---------------------
-TGI-RAILS will support data transfer nodes (serving the "TGI RAILS" Globus collection) and nodes in support of other services.
+TGI RAILS will support data transfer nodes (serving the "TGI RAILS" Globus collection) and nodes in support of other services.

 Network
 ------------
-TGI-RAILS is connected to the NPCF core router & exit infrastructure via two 100Gbps connections, NCSA's 400Gbps+ of WAN connectivity carry traffic to/from users on an optimal peering.
+TGI RAILS is connected to the NPCF core router & exit infrastructure via two 100Gbps connections, NCSA's 400Gbps+ of WAN connectivity carry traffic to/from users on an optimal peering.